4046616/angular.js-v1.1.5/README.md

 This is a version locked repo of Angular.js v1.1.5 (built) which is usable with Bower.

-Usage:

-Add the following line to `bower.json`:
+Add the following line to `bower.json` within the `devDependencies` list:

-    "angular": "git://github.com/jasonm23/angular.js-v1.1.5"
+    "angular": "git://github.com/jasonm23/angular.js-v1.1.5",

-Place it at the end of the devDependencies list.
+Note this build is unminified.
+Zip and docs have been purged.